mjvdende/mjvdende-com/source/_posts/ci-cd-pipeline-in-one-day.md

 So people who are still running their blog on WordPress website should read on and take a step into the **future** of building and running a **fast** and **modern** website.
 My next blog will cover a more elaborate pipeline with more capabilities.

 # Components
 I am using the awesome static website generator **_Hexo_** for the company website.
 Hexo is javascript based static website **generator** inspired on _Hugo_, the Golang variant of a static website generator.
-My source code I will store on Github.
+I will store my code on Github.

 Created a new organization on Github and a repository that will be the **new home** of the source code for the company website: